The views expressed by the host on this program now documented to be almost always right 98.5% of the time.

 And it's part of, you know, I'm sorry to say, but the re-education of America's youth.

-Now let me ask you this.
+Now, let me ask you this.

-But he's done a study uh of professors at college, and he's he he says that it is rare, extremely rare to find a professor anywhere in in a in a major American university which will say positive things about the country.
+When you were in school, we had a quote yesterday from, I forget the man's name, Selnick or something, but he's done a study of professors at college, and he says that it is rare, extremely rare, to find a professor anywhere in a major American university which will say positive things about the country.

 What's your experience of it?

-Didn't talk about the pr tremendous economic opportunity, didn't talk about the great things America does for the world, didn't talk about the uh the the massive freedoms that we have in this country compared to other countries and societies, that they're always finding things to criticize and rip about this country, and they're trying to inculcate uh these young kids with the same attitudes about America, and in a large number of instances it succeeds.
+It didn't talk about the massive freedoms that we have in this country compared to other countries and societies, that they're always finding things to criticize and rip about this country, and they're trying to inculcate these young kids with the same attitudes about America.

 What was your experience with your professors?

-Obviously it was something similar, you wouldn't have started a group.
+You wouldn't have started a group.

-Rush, it's it's exactly that.
+Rush, it's exactly that.

-Uh you know, America is indeed the villain.
+You know, America is indeed the villain.

-Uh they focus on America's negative points without focusing on the positive sides, all of the good that we do.
+They focus on America's negative points without focusing on the positive sides, all of the good that we do.

 I don't want a slanted biased education.

-Their job is to teach me a well-rounded education, and that is what I am paying for.
+Their job is to teach me a well-rounded education.

-I you know, a good example would be Ronald Reagan.
+A good example would be Ronald Reagan.

-I know you're a fan of his, uh and his um uh America being a a shining city on a hill.
+And America being a shining city on a hill.

-Well the the truth is is that most of these professors are skewing the facts, so students believe that Reagan's vision and accomplishments were ignorant, ill-conceived, ineffective, and idiotic.
+So students believe that Reagan's vision and accomplishments were ignorant, ill-conceived, ineffective, and idiotic.

-And to be quite honest, I fear that if you ask most college graduates out there who are who have been shortchanged by their liberal educators, do you know about America's shining city on the hill?
+And to be quite honest, I fear that if you ask most college graduates out there who have been shortchanged by their liberal educators, do you know about America's shining city on the hill?

-I fear that they would say, Do you mean San Francisco?
+I fear that they would say, do you mean San Francisco?

 Well, look, let me ask you one more question before I let you go.

-Yes, I I graduated a few years ago.
+Yes, I graduated a few years ago.

 All right.